Aging changes in the female reproductive system

 Other common changes include:

-- Menopause symptoms such as hot flashes, moodiness, headaches, and trouble sleeping
+- Menopause symptoms such as hot flashes, moodiness, headaches, and trouble sleeping, which can persist for years

 - Problems with short-term memory